MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs

 To form the ungrammatical counterpart of a sentence extracted from UD, we inflect a specific word to a different feature that makes the sentence ungrammatical.
-For example, to create a minimal pair for subject-verb number agreement for \textit{The boy walks}, we inflect \textit{walks} for \textsc{number=Sing} to create \textit{$^*$The boy walk}.
+For example, to create a minimal pair for subject-verb number agreement for \textit{The boy walks}, we re-inflect the verb \textit{walk} with \textsc{number=Plur} to create \textit{$^*$The boy walk}.
 While we focus here on \textsc{gender}, \textsc{person}, and \textsc{number}, this can work for any agreement feature annotated on the verb.

 Our inflection procedure has two stages.
 We start by defining the feature to inflect for, with a candidate word from the filtered treebank of \Cref{sec:extraction}.
 The first stage is to find the corresponding lemma and morphological features of this word in the UD and UM databases, based on its form and the features that were annotated in the UD tree.
 This may yield multiple candidate lemmas and features, depending on the level of detail of the UD features.
-In the second stage, we then find all matching rows containing \textit{opposite values} of the feature that we inflect for.
+In the second stage, we then find all matching rows containing \textit{contrasting values} of the feature that we inflect for.
 The inflected forms of these matching rows are the inflection candidates that we use to create the minimal pairs.
 By considering all opposite values we may create multiple pairs from a single sentence, e.g. \textit{He is [..]}~\textrightarrow~\textit{He are/am [..]}.